CRFitzgerald/Group-6-Project-3-/README.md

 4. Project must include some level of user-driven interaction (e.g., menus, dropdowns, textboxes).
 5. The final visualization should ideally include at least three views.

+# Colleen add your visual here and give explanation:

 # Top 10 books based on rating:
 Here we showed which books in 2022 that have the best rating.